Dynamics, data and reconstruction: A categorical perspective for dynamics

 \section{A categorical perspective for dynamics}

-The usual approach to dynamical systems is analytical -- one assumes some properties on a space and a dynamics law, and explores the consequences of those properties.
-One searches for subsets of special relevance, such as invariant sets, fixed points, and periodic orbits.
-One could also look for measure theoretic properties of special importance, such as invariant measures and ergodic measures.
-A categorical approach takes a holistic approach to dynamics and provides a structural interpretation of many of these notions.
+The usual approach to dynamical systems is analytical -- one assumes some properties on a space and a dynamics law, and studies the consequences of those properties.
+The structure provides the context for the study.
+In a set-theoretic context one looks for features such as invariant sets, fixed points, and periodic orbits.
+In a topological context one looks for features such as attractors and stable and unstable manifolds.
+In a measure theoretic context, features such as invariant measures and ergodic measures.
+A categorical viewpoint does not make separate considerations for these contexts.
+All the definitions assume a generic context and only takes into account the network of relations that exist within the context.
+Spaces and maps lose all of their internal content and exist as symbolic points as arrows.
+The objective is to re-establish all the various properties as consequences of these network of relations.
 We begin with a brief introduction to the notion of categories and functors.

-\paragraph{Category} A category $\calC$ is a collection of two kinds of entities : \begin{enumerate} [(i)] \item objects : usually representing different instances of the same mathematical construct; \item morphism : connecting arrows between a pair of objects; satisfying the following three properties -- \item compositionality : given any three objects $a,b,c$ of $\calC$ and two morphisms $a \xrightarrow{f} b$ and $b \xrightarrow{g} c$, the morphisms can be joined end-to-end to create a composite morphism represented as $a \xrightarrow{g \circ f} b$; \item associativity : the composition of morphisms is associative; \item identity morphism : each object $a$ is endowed with a morphism $\Id_x$ called the \emph{identity} morphism, which play the role of unit element in composition. \end{enumerate}
+\paragraph{Category} A category $\calC$ is a collection of two kinds of entities : \begin{enumerate} [(i)] \item objects : usually representing different instances of the same mathematical construct; We will often write $x \in \calC$ to mean that $x$ is an object of $\calC$. \item morphism : connecting arrows between a pair of objects; satisfying the following three properties -- \item compositionality : given any three objects $a,b,c$ of $\calC$ and two morphisms $a \xrightarrow{f} b$ and $b \xrightarrow{g} c$, the morphisms can be joined end-to-end to create a composite morphism represented as $a \xrightarrow{g \circ f} b$; \item associativity : the composition of morphisms is associative; \item identity morphism : each object $a$ is endowed with a morphism $\Id_x$ called the \emph{identity} morphism, which play the role of unit element in composition. \end{enumerate}

-Given two points $x,y$ in the object set $ob(\calC)$, the collection of arrows from $x$ to $y$ is denoted as $\Hom(x;y)$.
+Given two objects $x,y$ in $\calC$, the collection of arrows from $x$ to $y$ is denoted as $\Hom(x;y)$.
 Note that this collection may be infinite, finite or even empty.
 The last criterion implies that for each $x$ $\Hom(x;x)$ has at least one member.
 Whenever there are multiple categories being discussed, one uses the notations $\Hom_{\calC}(x;y)$ or $\calC(x;y)$ to indicate that the morphisms are within the category $\calC$.